 Then, we saw the influx of photon energy techniques using bleaching lights and lasers.
 This was a big fad for a while, but the science never backed up these bleaching lights and laser approaches.
 Again, a lot of ideas were tried.
 However, dentists found the results of in-ofﬁce whitening with lights and lasers was still extremely unpredictable and of very short duration.
 Either the whitening didn’t work at all or the whitening quickly relapsed within a very short time after treatment.

 In an effort to reduce patient complaints, many dentists took it upon themselves to send their patients home with whitening trays and at-home whitening gel after the in-ofﬁce whitening, because they understood that at-home tray whitening was at least somewhat effective.
 Again, this had nothing to do with true science.

 This un-scientiﬁc protocol (with or without bleaching lights or lasers) has now become the standard whitening approach utilized by nearly all whitening systems.
 But it was not based on an understanding of science.
 It was simply a series of educated trial and error.

 Understanding and Applying the Science of Teeth Whitening

-Instead of educated trial and error, KöR Whitening has taken the approach of truly understanding the chemistry, physics, physiology and microanatomy of whitening.
+Instead of educated trial and error, Dr. Rod Kurthy and KöR Whitening have taken the approach of truly understanding the chemistry, physics, physiology, and microanatomy of whitening.
 By understanding the scientific principles at work behind teeth whitening, we have been able to develop and test speciﬁc designs, products, formulations and whitening protocols base on what science dictates to be able to genuinely whiten teeth and keep them white permanently.